-The lifecycle of a Defold application or game is on the large scale simple.
-The engine moves through three stages of execution: initialization, the update loop (where apps and games spend most of their time) and finalization.
+The lifecycle of a Defold application or game is, on the large scale, simple.
+The engine moves through three stages of execution: initialization, the update loop (where apps and games spend most of their time), and finalization.

 In many cases only a rudimentary understanding of Defold’s inner workings is necessary.
 However, you might run into edge cases where the exact order Defold carries out its tasks becomes vital.
 This document describes how the engine runs an application from start to finish.

-The application starts by initializing everything that is needed to run the engine.
+The application starts by initializing everything needed to run the engine.
 It loads the main collection and calls init() on all loaded components that have an init() Lua function (script components and GUI components with GUI scripts).
 This allows you to do custom initialization.

 The application then enters the update loop where the application will spend the majority of its lifetime.
 Each frame, game objects and the components they contain are updated.
 Any script and GUI script update() functions are called.
 During the update loop messages are dispatched to their recipients, sounds are played and all graphics are rendered.

-At some point the application’s lifecycle will come to an end.
+At some point, the application’s lifecycle will come to an end.
 Before the application quits the engine steps out of the update loop and enters a finalization stage.
 It prepares all loaded game objects for deletion.
 All object components’ final() functions are called, which allows for custom cleanup.
 Then the objects are deleted and the main collection is unloaded.

 The first user-controllable entry point, at the end of engine initialization, is the call to the current render script’s init() function.

-The main collection is then loaded and initialized.
-All game objects in the collection apply their transforms (translation (change of position), rotation and scaling) to their children.
-All component init() functions that exist are then called.
+During the Collection Init phase, all game objects in the collection apply their transforms: translation (change of position), rotation and scaling, to their children.
+All components’ init() functions that exist are then called.

 The order in which game object component init() functions are called is unspecified.
 You should not assume that the engine initializes objects belonging to the same collection in a certain order.